 Senior Vice President

-Wayne has over 18 years working in the Aviation sector in various management roles.
-In 2017 the Air Transport Association of Canada (ATAC) appointed Wayne to the position of Senior Vice President to oversee Aviation Security, Airports (AIF).
-Air Cargo, Dangerous Goods, Legal, CTA.
-In addition to his portfolio, Wayne took on 2020, Flight training was added to his responsibilities.
+Wayne has over 19 years working in the Aviation sector in various aviation management roles joining Air Transport Association of Canada (ATAC) in 2006 as Vice President of Flight Training.
+In 2017 he was appointed Senior Vice President to oversee Aviation Security, Airports (AIF), Air Cargo, Dangerous Goods, Legal and the CTA.
+In addition, in 2020, flight training was reinstated to his portfolio of responsibilities.

 Assistant to the Vice Presidents